4thkira/naikoma/veriko-names.md

 **Notes:**
 - kinale mirrors Kouha's hanging kin — both are "because" without resolution.
 But where Kouha's cause is unfinished (still becoming), Kaede's cause is totality (because *all*).
 The incompleteness is in the action, not the reason.
 - okvehana adds a third okve- name to the cast (after Okvedel and okvedeberu).
 Three reds: royal (Kouha), racial (Morgiana), botanical (Kaede).
-- Komale is phonetically close to Koamir (Vergil) and Komira (Kromer) — the ko- onset is becoming a recurring thread across clusters.
-Heart, home, belonging — the same first syllable, different directions.
+- Komale is phonetically close to Konoko (Vergil) and Komira (Kromer) — the ko- onset is becoming a recurring thread across clusters.
+Home, belonging — the same first syllable, different directions.
 - Second Half Moon name to carry a Japanese surname as affiliation (mutahana / okvehana).
 Emerging cluster pattern.

 ---